mobiletest2016/machine-learning-articles/articles/which-regularizer-do-i-need-for-training-my-neural-network.md

 #### L2 Regularization

 Secondly, there is L2 Regularization (a.k.a.
 Ridge Regularization), which is based on the summated squares of the weights.
-Although it does enforce simple models through small weight values, it doesn't produce sparse models, as the derivative - \[latex\]2x\[/latex\] - produces smaller and smaller gradients (and hence changes) when \[latex\]x\[/latex\] approaches zero.
+Although it does enforce simple models through small weight values, it doesn't produce sparse models, as the derivative - $2x$ - produces smaller and smaller gradients (and hence changes) when $x$ approaches zero.
 It can thus be useful to use L2 if you have correlative data, or when you think sparsity won't work for your ML problem at hand.

 [![](images/l2_comp.png)]